thesis/valkyrie/docs/migrating-heimdall.md

 In order to do a test run of the image migration without a merge to master, we had to bypass circle, and replicate these steps manually via command line.

+We first ran the image locally, without the actual secrets, just to verify that the build worked as expected.
+We then updated the build to run as Valkyrie instead of Heimdall, pushed to the Google Cloud, and deployed.

+### Building and running a test image locally

 First, we baked an image on local, and pushed it manually to the `thesis-ops` container registry.